Jellest/rAHNextract/README.md

 ## Announcement 27-03-2024
 I am in the process of updating this package to the latest R and PDOK standards.
 Retired PDOK URLs will be replaced with the new ones and old R package dependencies (such as rgdal) will be replaced.
 Please note that the next release wil not include the following features:
 - Only the latest available AHN will be used.
 Getting height data from the AHN1, AHN2 or AHN3 will not be possible because PDOK no longer makes these AHN services available.
-- Point cloud functionalities will not be preesent because deeper investigation needs to be done on which R packages support this features.
+- Downloading point cloud data will not be available because deeper investigation needs to be done on which R packages support this feature.
 Maybe this feature wil be come back in a future release.

 I hope to have updated this package by the end of April 2024.